ronakupadhyaya/SQL/Day1/Insert.md

 ### Exercises

-1. Write and execute a command to fill in the rest of Frank's information (id=24).
+1. Write and execute a command to fill in the rest of Frank's information.

 2. Write and execute a command that updates the status of all users under the age of 18 to 'young'.
 Your table should look like this after executing the command: